 Recommended by: Stacy, What Stacy Did

 Nestled on the banks of the River Wye, Ashford-in-the-Water is one of the most picturesque villages in the Peak District.
-Just 2 miles out of Bakewell, it is a wonder that this idyllic village is still relatively hidden from the tourist radar.
+Just two miles from Bakewell, this idyllic village is still relatively hidden from the tourist radar.

-The village is made up of beautiful stone cottages around a green space at its centre.
+The village is made up of beautiful stone cottages surrounding a central green.
 My favourite time of year to visit is in late spring, when the cottages are adorned with roses and flower baskets.

 Pilsley and Chatsworth